tofu-tf/tofu/docs/internal/bimonad.md

 ### Bifunctor monad

-So what is a monad which is also bifunctor, it should be endofunctor from a product of some categories, that means that it's a functor which results also in a product of the same categories,
+So what is a monad which is also bifunctor?
+It should be an endofunctor from a product of some categories, implying that it's a functor which results also in a product of these categories,

 ```
 pure: ∀a: C, x: D, Hom((a, x), F(a, x))